 How to Use Dry Sieve

 Another great thing about dry sieve is how versatile it is.
-If you have decided to keep your hash in its natural, powdery form, you can try adding it to joints, pipes, or bongs, sprinkling it on top of your bud for an extra kick.
-Or if you are feeling especially creative, why not try making your own moon rocks?
+You can try adding it to joints, pipes, or bongs in its natural, powdery form.
+Sprinkle it on top of your bud for an extra kick.
+Or if you are feeling exceptionally creative, why not try making your own moon rocks?

-Pressed dry sieve can be smoked in any way that regular hash can; in a bong, chillum, or pipe – the choice is yours!
+Pressed dry sieve can be smoked in any way that regular hash can, in a bong, chillum, or pipe.
 Dry sieve hash is also very suitable for dabbing because of the way it melts.

 Dry Sieve Hash: Final Thoughts

-Dry sift is one of the simplest types of hash to make at home, and since it does not rely on solvents to extract its cannabinoids, it is also one of the safest and purest there is.
+Dry sift is one of the simplest types of hash to make at home.
+It does not rely on solvents to extract its cannabinoids; therefore, it is also one of the safest and purest.